cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 ---

+#### Identify new Objects
+The model trained in this exercise identifies humans in red shirt.
+Identifying any new objects like car, cat, dog would require collecting data and creating classes of those models.

+---

 #### Future Enhancements
 There are many more turning options that can be tried out for a better result.
 Here are some of my thoughts
 1. Add 4 layers of encoder and decoder and just have skip connection for first and last pair.
 2. Remove 1 by 1 convolution layer in-between
 3. Modify batch size of 64, 128, 256 with 3 layers of encoding and decoding.
+4. Collect many more data samples on hero as mentioned in the user notes

 I would like to submit the report and try these options in the mean while for a better score.